 It might seem like custom checkout fields are a simple thing, but such a feature of Magento 2 as adding a custom field to checkout can be an important part of your store.
 For example, sometimes, you need to gather additional customer info to comply with the law.
 Thus, by adding a custom field, you have an opportunity to collect all the needed data.

-Adding new fields on the checkout is a technically complex process that requires knowledge of the code.
+Magento 2 checkout page customization is a technically complex process that requires knowledge of the code.
 For example, you can see how to add a checkbox on checkout.
 With the Custom Checkout Fields extension, you will be able to create new fields without technical knowledge.
 It provides an opportunity to create a personalized checkout and collect all the necessary user information.

 For example, you need to let the customer choose whether they want contactless delivery.
 Magento add custom field to order process consists of the following steps:

 Step 1.
 Go to Stores > Configuration > Amasty Extensions > Order Attributes to configure the general settings.